-Advocating on behalf of those impacted by sarcoma has been a core principal of the Sarcoma Foundation of America’s mission since the organization was founded in 2001.
+Advocating on behalf of those impacted by sarcoma has been a core principle of the Sarcoma Foundation of America’s mission since the organization was founded in 2001.
 The SFA continues to be actively engaged in the public policy arena, urging legislators and regulators to place a high priority on rare cancer research, drug development, and access to quality patient care.

 NIH and FDA Funding